-- I. Tumor specific IDH1 and IDH2 variant analysis (81120, 81121) in solid tumors or hematologic malignancies is considered medically necessary when:

-- A. The member/enrollee has a diagnosis of:
+- I. Tumor specific IDH1 and IDH2 variant analysis (81120, 81121) in solid tumors or hematologic malignancies is considered medically necessary when: - A. The member/enrollee has a diagnosis of a glioma, OR - B. The member/enrollee has a diagnosis of acute myeloid leukemia (AML).

-- 1. Glioma, OR

-- 2. Acute myeloid leukemia (AML).